honeypieio/shrubcoop.org/content/shrub-coop-is-having-an-impact-on-waste-in-edinburgh-here-s-how.md

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1587648599/shrubcoop.org/media/funding_newsletter_2b_1_qmwuz4.png)

 Over the past 2 years, we've been tackling climate change on a community level by reducing waste and consumption practices in Edinburgh.
-SHRUB has come a long way in this time and we hope to go much further with renewed funding for a further 2 years to run our Swapshop, events and workshops, and the annual End of Term Collections from student halls.
+SHRUB has come a long way in this time and we hope to go much further with [renewed funding for a further 2 years](https://www.shrubcoop.org/funding-update/) to run our Swapshop, events and workshops, and the annual End of Term Collections from student halls.

-Many individuals now know SHRUB as the vibrant and immersive community to talk about and find new innovative ideas to tackle the ecological crisis together.
+Many people across the city now know SHRUB as the vibrant and immersive community to talk about and find new innovative ideas to tackle the ecological crisis together.
+Thank you to everyone who has been involved in the 2018 to 2020 CCF project, and we look forward to another 2 years of working towards a world without waste!

 You can read the full report here: [SHRUB_Cooperative_CCF_Final_Report_2018-2020](https://res.cloudinary.com/shrub-co-op/image/upload/v1587648684/shrubcoop.org/media/SHRUB_Cooperative_CCF_Final_Report_2018-2020_fcnrkf.pdf "SHRUB_Cooperative_CCF_Final_Report_2018-2020_fcnrkf.pdf")